HeikoRibberink/rann/README.md

 # RANN
-Rust Artificial Neural Network library
+Rust Artificial Neural Network crate

 ---
 A set of experimental libraries for neural networks in Rust, focusing on allocation-free and reusable components.